Get started

 Virtual network DNS resolution

-To allow non-Azure devices on your tailnet to query Azure DNS private zones, create a Azure DNS private resolver for your virtual network and configure split DNS to forward queries for your virtual network's internal domain name suffix to the IP address of the DNS private resolver's inbound endpoint.
+To allow non-Azure devices in your tailnet to query Azure DNS private zones, create a Azure DNS private resolver for your virtual network and configure split DNS to forward queries for your virtual network's internal domain name suffix to the IP address of the DNS private resolver's inbound endpoint.

 Virtual network peering